The64thGamer/cheeseepedia/content/wiki/Chuck E Cheese Evergreen Show 2022 (August Update).md

 EvergreenAugust.png|3-Stage DVD
 </gallery>
 ##Trivia:##
-*'Chuck E.'s Middle Name' and 'Crochet All Day' is originally from , 'Dream Big' is originally from , 'Play All You Can Play' is originally from , 'Jasper's Country Classic' is originally from , 'Keep Drummin_ is originally from , 'Barbara the Barnyard Barber' and 'El Rey Guitarrista' are originally from .
+*'Chuck E.'s Middle Name' and 'Crochet All Day' is originally from Chuck E. Cheese's Show 2 2021 (Show 2 2021), 'Dream Big' is originally from Chuck E. Cheese's Show 5 2016 (Show 5 2016), 'Play All You Can Play' is originally from Chuck E. Cheese's Show 3 2019 (Show 3 2019), 'Jasper's Country Classic' is originally from Chuck E. Cheese's Show 3 2018 (Show 3 2018), 'Keep Drummin_ is originally from Chuck E. Cheese's Show 1 2016 (Show 1 2016), 'Barbara the Barnyard Barber' and 'El Rey Guitarrista' are originally from Chuck E. Cheese's Show 2 2020 (Show 2 2020).

 *The Studio C Programming for Keep Drummin' was redone but only for the Animatronic.
-The programming for the lights was kept the same from .
+The programming for the lights was kept the same from Chuck E. Cheese's Show 1 2016 (Show 1 2016).
 *John Batiste - “FREEDOM” was replaced with 'Kid Cudi - “Stars In The Sky”